 Photo by Michael Kennedy, M.D.

-4,117 Patients seen in Fiscal Year 2014 by KU Medical Center doctors via telemedicine, a technology that connects patient and provider when distance separates the two.
+6000-8000 patient visits in Fiscal Year 2018 by KU Medical Center doctors via telemedicine, a technology that connects patient and provider when distance separates the two.

 For more information on how KU Medical Center serves the state in education, research and patient care, visit the Institute for Community Engagement's Kansas map.

 Dec 03, 2018